ArnavModi-MSIT/Retail-Demand-Forecasting/README.md

 pytest tests/ -v
 ```

-29 tests covering:
-- Column detection/aliasing and data validation (`test_dataset.py`)
-- Forecast evaluation metrics, including zero-actual edge cases (`test_evaluate.py`)
-- Inventory risk classification, safety stock scaling, and reorder point math (`test_inventory.py`)
-- The O(1) recursive forecast buffer computation, verified against a from-scratch reference implementation (`test_future_forecast.py`)
+49 tests covering data validation and column detection, preprocessing and categorical encoding, forecast evaluation metrics, inventory risk classification and safety stock math, segmented error analysis, and the O(1) recursive forecast buffer — verified against a from-scratch reference implementation.
+A GitHub Actions workflow runs the full suite on every push to `main`.

-Writing tests for the recursive forecast buffer surfaced two defects that were subsequently fixed in `future_forecast.py`: rolling mean and standard deviation were computed one day stale relative to the training-time feature definitions, and standard deviation used population variance (`ddof=0`) rather than sample variance (`ddof=1`, matching the training-time convention).
+Writing tests for the recursive forecast buffer surfaced two real defects, subsequently fixed: rolling mean and standard deviation were computed one day stale relative to the training-time feature definitions, and standard deviation used population variance rather than sample variance, matching the training-time convention.
 Both issues affected live forecast quality and downstream inventory risk scoring prior to the fix.

----

 ## Known Limitations (by design, for a public demo)

 - Session isolation via a random per-browser-session ID is a privacy boundary, not authentication — acceptable for a public demo, not a substitute for real multi-tenant auth.
-- The `MAX_DEMO_ROWS` capacity guard trades off dataset completeness for staying within free-tier memory limits; local/full-scale runs are uncapped.
+- The `MAX_DEMO_ROWS` capacity guard trades off dataset completeness for staying within free-tier memory limits; local and full-scale runs are uncapped.
-- No scheduling/orchestration layer (e.g. Airflow) — the pipeline runs synchronously on user interaction, not as a recurring batch job, so an orchestrator isn't the right fit for this deployment model.
+- No scheduling or orchestration layer (such as Airflow): the pipeline runs synchronously on user interaction rather than as a recurring batch job, so an orchestrator is not the right fit for this deployment model.

----

 ## Author